basho-labs/riak_nagios/README.md

 After any change to this file, you'll need to restart the nrpe server.
 On ubuntu, that's as easy as `service nagios-nrpe-server restart`

+You can find the current nrpe config files in the cfg directory

 ##### Testing NRPE

 Once it's configured, you can use this nrpe plugin to test.
 If you see any of the possible status messages, and not the